Provider Preview Report (Hospice Item Set (HIS) and Medicare claims-based measures)

 Subject line example: St. Mary’s Hospice and Home Care, Hospice Public Reporting Request for Review of Measure Results, XXXXXX.

 - Send to the following email address: HospicePRquestions@cms.hhs.gov.

 - Please note: The only method for submitting a request to CMS for review of your Preview Report data is via email to HospicePRquestions@cms.hhs.gov.

 - MUST include ALL of the following information:

 - Hospice CMS Certification Number (CCN)

 - Hospice Agency Name and Mailing Address

-- Information supporting the Hospice’s belief that the data contained within their Preview Report is erroneous, including, but not limited to, all HIS quality measures affected, and aspects of quality measures affected (denominator or quality metric)
+- Support the belief that the data contained within your hospice’s Preview Report is erroneous, including, but not limited to, all HIS or claims-based quality measures affected, and aspects of quality measures affected (e.g., denominator or quality metric)

-- For details on dates: see the Hospice Public Reporting Key Dates table on the Public Reporting: Key Dates for Providers webpage.
+- For information about Key dates, visit the Public Reporting: Key Dates for Providers web page.